AlecRBGriffith/E80Section3Team2/README.md

 # E80Section3Team2

-## TODO:
+### TODO:

- * Use calibration/datasheets to create functions that convert voltages into temperature, acceleration, and angular velocity

- * Test the ability of the phase difference function to tell the difference between data taken at different temperatures
+ * 6-DoF model using calibration
+ * Temperature calibration/voltage conversion for both thermocouple and thermistor
+ * function to use CJC
+ * frequency shift function
+ * correct phase shift for sampling offset error
+ * flight time from phase shift - what if our shift >2 pi
+ * velocity from flight times
+ * temperature from flight time

- * Develop a way to pull the frequency shift (acceleration) data out of the data
+ * acceleration from frequency shift